ammara-1/BusinessWebsite/README.md

 This Wix website was designed as a **modern blog-style layout**, ideal for content-driven brands or professionals sharing insights, updates, or thought leadership.
 The design is minimalist, clean, and focused on content readability and flow.

-Though this version is hosted on a Wix free domain and not tied to a business domain, it reflects my ability to design custom layouts for niche purposes like blogs, educational sites, and personal brands.
+It reflects my ability to design custom layouts for niche purposes like blogs, educational sites, and personal brands.

 ---